KVM-VMI/kvm-vmi/docs/setup.md

 Your modified QEMU has been installed at `/usr/local/bin/qemu-system-x86_64`

-Remember this path.
+Note: You might need to modify your **Apparmor** configuration to allow its execution.

-## Preparing a domain
+### Preparing a domain

-Choose a Virtual Machine to be inspected, import it in `libvirt`, and modify the XML configuration as the following.
+The Virtual Machine should be available in `libvirt`.
+Modify the XML configuration as the following.

 ~~~XML
 <domain type='kvm' xmlns:qemu='http://libvirt.org/schemas/domain/qemu/1.0'>